au-research/raido/doc/code/standard.md

   * example: depending on the tool/config used, lambda code built on different platforms ends up with different hash codes causing unnecessary deployments

+Examples of current, concrete line ending failures in the repo:
+* JOOQ/Flyway generates platform specific line endings in DB comments, so if a linux and windows user both migrate and generate code for the same schema, they git a bunch of diffs around line endings
+    * it's only the line endings in things like column comments, so the problem is likely actually Flyway rather than JOOQ
+* CDK
+  * "assets" in CDK seem to get generated with line endings in them, so when running on Windows, you will always see these show in a "cdk diff"

 If you do need cr/lf endings, say you want to implement a user function for downloading a CSV file that looks nice in Windows notepad.
 Push that code all the way into the last possible layer where you detect the client platform